Cuban Fitness Star Lisa Morales Posts Thigh & Booty Workout Video On Instagram

-Lisa Morales took to Instagram on Tuesday evening to share her latest exercise video.
+Lisa Morales took to Instagram on Tuesday evening to share her latest exercise video on Instagram.
 Morales looked amazing in her workout clothes as she focused on lower body exercises that can be done at home with a chair or a stool.

 The Cuban fitness model kept her outfit simple, choosing a white sports bra and mauve leggings that showed off every inch of her incredible legs.
 Throughout the video, her legions of fans caught glimpses of her tiny waist, toned arms, and healthy booty.
 In fact, her followers showered her with compliments about her figure and sexy outfit.